 TV - BT vision freeview with access to BBCiPlayer

-DVD player and CD player
+DVD player / CD player / Bluetooth Speaker

 Secure external bike storage